GeoPyTool/GeoPyTool/README.md

 ![](https://github.com/chinageology/GeoPython/blob/master/Usage.png?raw=true)

-##Usage Under OSX
+## Usage Under OSX

 For OSX Users, Download the OSX version zip file  and then extrat to get a App file.
-Got into the location as shown below and input your data into each files then go back and double click the App file.
-The Svg and Png generated would also be saved at `the App/Contents/Resources` , same as the Data files.
+Got into the location of  `the App`and input your data into each files then double click `the App`file.
+The Svg and Png generated would also be saved at the same location of `the App` , same as the Data files.
 I would fix this in the former versions.

 ![](https://github.com/chinageology/GeoPython/blob/master/OSXUsage.png?raw=true)

-##Usage with Python
+## Usage with Python

-###Dependence
+### Dependence

 This module is written with Python3.4 and based on numpy, matplotlib and pandas.
 That means you need to install them.